 Information about the Romell Broom botched execution

-On September 15, 2009, Ohio death row inmate Romell Broom was scheduled for execution.
+On September 15, 2009, Ohio death row inmate Romell Broom was scheduled for execution (left, and below right after the execution attempt).
 After his final appeals were denied, the state prepared to execute Broom.
 The execution team began searching for suitable veins to insert an IV for lethal injection.
 However, after two hours, they were unable to complete the process.
 At one point, Broom offered to move around so the guards could find a second suitable vein, but it was to no avail.
 The execution was called off.
-A stay was granted for one week, but further stays have been granted by the courts considering whether it would be constitutional to attempt his execution a second time.
+A timeline of Broom's execution is here.
+A stay was granted for one week, and further stays were granted by the courts to consider whether it would be constitutional to attempt his execution a second time.

 Broom's Ohio Supreme Court Petition To Forbid Further Execution